tthorntone/AdNauseam-Wiki/Whitelisting.md

 Complex syntax occurs if and only if at least one / appears in a whitelist directive.
 Optionally, the wildcard * can be used with complex directives for more flexibility.

 A comment is a line prefixed with #.
-Comments are ignored by uBlock.
+Comments are ignored by AdNauseam/uBlock.

-If no / appears in a whitelist directive, and if the directive contains characters which are not allowed for a plain hostname, then the whitelist directive will be commented out and ignored by uBlock.
+If no / appears in a whitelist directive, and if the directive contains characters which are not allowed for a plain hostname, then the whitelist directive will be commented out and ignored by AdNauseam/uBlock.
 This allows you to fix your directive.

 #### Plain hostname